Google Product Listing Ads Optimization: The Definitive Guide (2023)

 Things to Consider Before Optimizing Your Google Product Listing Ads aka Shopping Ads

-If you want to get a better result, you must follow some core Google Shopping campaign optimization tips.
+If you want to get a better result, you must follow some core PLA campaign optimization tips.
 In this section, we will discuss those tips of ads optimization.

 1. Avoid extremely low priced products